maxlol1102/maxlol1102/README.md

-## Hi there 👋 Welcome to my Github!
+## Hi there 👋 I'm Jay and Welcome to my Github!

-👋 I'm Jay from VietNam, and I'm a passionate MS student at the University of Wisconsin-Whitewater, diving deep into the world of tech and AI.
+👋 I'm from VietNam, and I'm a passionate MS student at the University of Wisconsin-Whitewater, diving deep into the world of tech and AI.

 💻 Currently exploring web development and data analysis, with a focus on creating innovative solutions that make a difference.
 I also enjoy UI/UX and design in general.